web-dave/webdave.de/src/assets/posts/angular-elements.md

 #### Conclusion

 Angular Elements are great.
-It's a powerfull feature to implement a microfrontend architecture.
+It's a powerful feature to implement a micro frontend architecture.

 #### Special Thanks

 I would like to give special thanks to the awesome people that reviewed this post and gave me pointers:

 - <a href="https://twitter.com/ManfredSteyer"  target="_blank">Manfred Steyer</a>
+- <a href="https://twitter.com/GregOnNet"  target="_blank">Gregor Woiwode</a>